espocrm/documentation/docs/administration/workflows.md

 ### Execute Formula Script

 Executes a [formula](formula.md) script.
 Variables defined within a script will be passed back.
-They will be available in the next workflow actions or BPM process.
+They will be available in the next Workflow actions or BPM process.

 ## Using formula in actions